 When Nitro is first installed, system administrators need to modify the bin/nitrosub script for their specific resource manager and licensing model.
-Specifically,
+Specifically, nitrosub Command 81

-- 1. Uncomment the "resource_manager" line for your resource manager - 2.
-Uncomment the "resouce_type" line for your licensing model's allocation (nodes or cores). - 3.
+- 1. Uncomment the "resource manager" line for your resource manager - 2.
+Uncomment the "resouce type" line for your licensing model's allocation (nodes or cores). - 3.
 If your system will be using dynamic jobs, set the "dynamic_size" value to the number of resources to allocate to a dynamic job.